 Are they licensed?

-- Most states require licensing though the Department of Labor and industry (DOLI) if you are a roofing company.
+- Most states require licensing though the Department of Labor and Industry (DOLI) if you are a roofing company.
+It’s important to know what licenses roofing companies need in your state because each one has a different set of requirements.
 Minnesota is a state that DOES require licensing for roofing companies to be able to pull permits and complete roofing projects.
 To check the license status of a company go to DOLI License Lookup tool on their website.

 Are they Insured?